 Artificial insemination or AI has made it far less stressful, safer, and more successful canine pregnancies.
-The female dog doesn’t have to travel long distances, risk getting bit or sick from the male, or, after going through all of that, not get pregnant.
+The female dog doesn’t have to travel long distances, risk getting bit or sick by the male, or, after going through all of that, not get pregnant.
 Surgical AI offers the highest conception rates of any AI method.
 This method of canine reproduction is offered at an animal hospital like Central Dakota Animal Clinic in Platte, SD.

 What Is Surgical AI?